Skip Main MenuSkip Join Us OnSkip Search Webinars

 Attendance is EASY and FREE – and it builds your resume.

 Sign up below and you'll automatically receive an email link to the next event.
-You’ll earn one Professional Development Hour (PDH) for every webinar you attend – just e-mail firstname.lastname@example.org your name, the webinar title and code (mentioned during the seminar), and your PDH certificate will be e-mailed within 2 business days.
+You’ll earn one Professional Development Hour (PDH) for every webinar you attend – just fill out and submit this PDH Form and e-mail a completed Webinar Evaluation Form (located on the individual webinar page) to eab-ceuadmin@IEEE.ORG.
+Your certificate request will then be completed within 5-7 business days.

 Use the E4C Knowledge Base FREE.